-11. Restructuring and Other Charges
+Note 11 - Restructuring and Other Charges

-We incurred restructuring and other charges associated with the Spin-off of \$0.3 million and \$1.6 million during the three months ended March 31, 2017 and 2016, respectively.
-Costs incurred during the three months ended March 31, 2017 and 2016 were primarily related to retention awards to certain employees, which are being amortized over the required service period of each applicable employee.
+We incurred restructuring and other charges associated with the Spin-off of \$0.3 million during the six months ended June 30, 2017, and \$1.2 million and \$2.8 million during the three and six months ended June 30, 2016, respectively.
+These costs incurred were primarily related to retention awards to certain employees, which are being amortized over the required service period of each applicable employee.
+During the three months ended June 30, 2017, we recorded a restructuring benefit of \$0.1 million related to changes in estimated retention awards to be paid for certain employees.
 The charges incurred in conjunction with the Spin-off are included in restructuring and other charges in our statements of operations.
-We currently estimate that we will incur additional one-time expenditures of approximately \$0.5 million related to retention awards to certain employees in the form of cash and stock-based compensation through November 2017.
+We currently estimate that we will incur additional one-time expenditures of approximately \$0.4 million related to retention awards to certain employees in the form of cash and stock-based compensation through November 2017.

 As a result of unfavorable market conditions in North America, combined with the impact of lower international activity due to customer budget cuts driven by lower oil prices, in the second quarter of 2015, we announced a cost reduction plan primarily focused on workforce reductions and the reorganization of certain facilities.
-We incurred restructuring and other charges associated with the cost reduction plan of \$1.5 million and \$11.0 million during the three months ended March 31, 2017 and 2016, respectively.
-Costs incurred for employee termination benefits during the three months ended March 31, 2016 were \$10.7 million, of which \$3.5 million related to our oil and gas product sales business and \$4.6 million related to our Belleli EPC product sales segment.
+We incurred restructuring and other charges associated with the cost reduction plan of \$0.4 million and \$9.5 million during the three months ended June 30, 2017 and 2016, respectively, and \$1.9 million and \$20.4 million during the six months ended June 30, 2017 and 2016, respectively.
+Costs incurred for employee termination benefits during the three and six months ended June 30, 2017 were \$0.4 million and \$1.5 million, respectively.
+Restructuring and other charges incurred during the three and six months ended June 30, 2016 were primarily related to employee termination benefits and the exit from a leased corporate building.
+Costs incurred for employee termination benefits during the three months ended June 30, 2016 were \$6.7 million, of which \$4.6 million related to our oil and gas product sales business.
+Costs incurred for employee termination benefits during the six months ended June 30, 2016 were \$17.5 million, of which \$8.1 million related to our oil and gas product sales business and \$4.6 million related to our Belleli EPC product sales business.
+We ceased the use of a corporate building under an operating lease in the second quarter of 2016, and as a result, recorded net charges of \$2.7 million during the three and six months ended June 30, 2016.
 These charges are reflected as restructuring and other charges in our statements of operations.
 Accrued liabilities related to the cost reduction plan, which are expected to be settled within the next twelve months with cash payments, are based on estimates that may vary significantly from actual costs depending, in part, upon factors that may be beyond our control.
-We will continue to review the status of our restructuring obligations on a quarterly basis and, if appropriate, record changes to these obligations in current operations based on management's most current estimates.
+We will continue to review the status of our restructuring obligations on

-The following table summarizes the changes to our accrued liability balance related to restructuring and other charges for the three months ended March 31, 2016 and 2017 (in thousands):
+The following table summarizes the changes to our accrued liability balance related to restructuring and other charges for the six months ended June 30, 2016 and 2017 (in thousands):